Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 Other delivery gig options: DoorDash, Instacart, Shipt, Amazon Flex

-If you’re interested in driving for Uber Eats, you should also consider other on-demand delivery gigs.
+If you’re interested in driving for Uber Eats, consider other on-demand delivery gigs.
 Most have easy driver requirements and offer similar pay as Uber Eats.

 Sam says